Gain a deeper understanding of language (English and languages around the world) with an English BA with a concentration in Applied Linguistics.

 Rethinking Children's and YA Lit

 In this free, digital, interactive literary magazine, teacher education, English, and journalism students invite readers to engage with children’s and young adult literature as a way to raise social consciousness and awareness.

 Our program is designed to develop the critical thinking and analytical skills that come from in-depth study of language, language variation, and speech communities.

-You must complete the University Core Curriculum and 36 credits of literature-focused coursework and electives.
+You must complete the University Core Curriculum and 36 credits of linguistics and applied linguistics coursework and electives.

 Four semesters (or equivalent) of a modern or classical language at the college level are required.